Bad Faith Insurance Settlements Examples

 Examples of Bad Faith Insurance Settlements

-- Fails to inform the insured of pertinent information
+- Fails to inform the claimant of pertinent information required to investigate the claim properly

 - Fails to perform proper investigation of the claim

-- Denies the claim without investigating the claim
+- Engages in the wrongful denial of the claim without thoroughly investigating the claim

 - Offers an unreasonable settlement when liability and coverage are clear

-- Offers a substantially less money for compensation than the actual value of the claim
+- Offers substantially less money for compensation than the actual value of the claim for medical bills, emotional distress, and other damages

-- Fails to provide explanation or proper reasons for denying a claim
+- Fails to have an insurance adjuster provide an explanation or proper reasons for denying a claim

-- Attempts to settle a claim based on a policy that was altered without giving notice to the insured
+- Attempts to settle a claim based on a policy altered by the insurer without giving notice to the insured

 - Alters a record of the insurance claim